browserengineering/book/book/invalidation.md

 executing this code.
 That's because computing `zoom` takes barely any time at all: it's just a copy.
 Testing dirty bits takes time and clutters the code, so it's not worth doing for trivial fields like this one.

 But that doesn't mean protecting `zoom` isn't worth it!
-Our overall goal of not rebuilding the layout tree is still important.
+Our goal is not to avoid recomputing it, but to avoid *rebuilding the layout tree at all*---just like we avoided re-creating the `children` array, but with more dependent fields.

 ::: {.further}
 The `ProtectedField` class defined here is a type of [monad][monad],